Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 There are many helpful tools that carers and nurses can use to move and reposition patients safely.
 These tools help protect the patient’s skin and also make the job easier for staff.

 Slippery sheets placed under the patient to help slide and turn them more easily.
-They reduce rubbing on the skin and stop injuries.
-Some can be used once and thrown away, others are washable.
+They reduce rubbing on the skin and prevent injuries.
+Some are disposable, while others are washable and reusable.

-These are special sheets with handles or built-in supports.
-They help carers move the patient while keeping their body in the right position.
+Special sheets with handles or built‑in supports that help carers move the patient while keeping their body in the correct position.

 Lifting machines fixed to the ceiling.
-They help move patients safely without lifting by hand.
-Good for patients who cannot move by themselves.
+They allow safe movement without manual lifting, ideal for patients who cannot move independently.

-These are portable hoists that can be moved from room to room.
-They lift patients with a sling when a ceiling hoist is not available.
+Portable hoists that can be moved between rooms.
+They lift patients using a sling when a ceiling hoist is not available.

 • Raising the head or feet